 Micah was the youngest of four prophets of the Hebrew Bible who lived in the latter half of the 700s BCE (the others being Hosea, Amos, and Isaiah).
-The similarities of language (the use of tongue twisters, alliteration, rhetorical questions) are due in part to the fact that they are contemporary, and in part (according to certain Talmudic commentaries) that Micah was one of Isaiah’s disciples (limudim) which case, that would explain it.
+The similarities of language (the use of tongue twisters, alliteration, rhetorical questions) are due in part to the fact that they are contemporary, and in part (according to certain Talmudic commentaries) that Micah was one of Isaiah’s disciples (limudim).

-A typical example of similar wording (more compelling in the original Hebrew than in the English translation) is the following:
+A typical example of similar wording is the following:

 But there are many differences between the two—primarily due to the fact that Isaiah was of a high-ranking family in Jerusalem, while Micah was from a modest background from the small peripheral town or village of Moreshet, and thus avoided, for example, addressing issues of international relations or political policy.

 *For the benefit of non-Hebrew readers, SimHebrew (simulated Hebrew) renditions are provided as well, to show the linguistic patterns that may not be apparent in translation.